 The U.S. patent system is supposed to reward and therefore encourage innovation, but is beset with challenges: Patent applications are growing exponentially, patent "trolls" file expensive lawsuits, and companies like Apple and Samsung sometimes appear to be competing as much through patent litigation as in the marketplace.
 Smith professor Joseph P. Bailey outlines possible solutions, including some that the patent...

 The Food and Drug Administration is looking to get, and stay, on the same page with producers and users of medical wearables.
 The FDA mission to regulate medical devices to protect consumers is challenged by the mobile health field continuously innovating new products.
 Harnessing user data is one way to keep pace.
 Thus, regulators and experts from industry and academia will gather on Friday, Sept.
 11, 2015 in the University of Maryland’s Adele H. Stamp Student Union to discuss the opportunities and challenges these data sources create.

-The University of Maryland’s Robert H. Smith School of Business is happy to welcome 12 new full-time faculty members to start the fall semester of 2014.
+The University of Maryland’s Robert H. Smith School of Business is happy to welcome nine new faculty members for the 2015-2016 academic year.

-Supply chain analytics was the theme of the Fourth Annual Business Analytics Workshop, held in College Park, Md., on Friday, May 2, 2014.
+Cybersecurity analytics was the theme of the Fifth Annual Business Analytics Workshop, held in College Park, Md., on Monday, May 18, 2015.
 Co-sponsored by the University of Maryland’s Robert H. Smith School of Business and IBM, the day-long workshop consisted of topics ranging from calculating cybersecurity investments to applying machine learning to cyber defense.
 The workshop provided ample time for questions from the audience and speakers delivered real-time solutions to some of the attendees.